KikoXtreme/Space-Object-Tracker/server/readme.md

 ]
 ```

-## Create a new todo
+## Create a new object

-Create a new todo by sending a `POST` request to `/todos` with properties `text` and `isCompleted`.
-The service will respond with an object, containing newly created todo.
+Create a new object by sending a `POST` request to `/objects` with properties `text` and `isCompleted`.
+The service will respond with an object, containing newly created object.

 ### Body